ubernostrum/django-registration/docs/model-workflow.rst

-To make use of this workflow, simply add ``registration`` to your ``INSTALLED_APPS``, run ``manage.py migrate`` to install its model, and include the URLconf ``registration.backends.default.urls`` at whatever location you choose in your URL hierarchy.
+To make use of this workflow, simply add ``registration`` to your ``INSTALLED_APPS``, run ``manage.py migrate`` to install its model, and include the URLconf ``registration.backends.model_activation.urls`` at whatever location you choose in your URL hierarchy.

 This workflow makes use of the following settings: